caerroff/chip-8/README.md

-# chip-8
+# Chip-8
-A Chip-8 Emulator
+A Chip-8 Emulator written in Java.

 ## Introduction
 ### Goal